sigmacoy/sigmacoy/README.md

 ## Goals

   • To work for an overseas company as a Filipino and relocate abroad for that job position. <br>
-  • It is my dream to work overseas and I am fully committed to making it happen. <br>

 ## Currently Learning
   • DSA problems and SQL problems on [Leetcode](https://leetcode.com/u/xhieczi/) <br>